-Jethro Kloss has a lengthy article on this in his book, Back to Eden (pp. 490-495) (see order sheet).
+Jethro Kloss has a lengthy article on this in his book, Back to Eden (pp. 490-495) (see book store).
 He also says to put hydrochloric acid on the wound, to neutralize the rabies poison in the saliva.
 Then, after discussing a number of herbal remedies to also use, he quotes a scientific paper by an M. Buisson, read to the French Academy of Arts and Sciences.
 M. Buisson had accidentally contracted rabies from a women suffering with it.
 By the time he discovered he had it, the disease was advanced and he knew he was soon to die.
 Kloss quotes a London newspaper which reported on the scientific paper:

 "Concluding from these various symptoms that he was suffering with hydrophobia, he [Buisson] resolved to make an end of himself by suffocating himself in a vapor [steam] bath.
 With this view, he raised the heat very, very, hot, but was delighted, no less than surprised, to find that all his pains disappeared.
 He went out of the bath completely cured, ate a hearty dinner, and drank more freely than was usual with him.
 He adds that he has treated more than fourscore persons who have been bitten by mad dogs in a similar manner, and they all recovered, with the exception of a child seven years old, who died in a vapour bath he was administering."Kloss, Back to Eden, p.
 493.